longluv1605/Image_segmentation/README.md

 # Image Segmentation

-This project demonstrates semantic segmentation using a U-Net model with a ResNet backbone.
+This project demonstrates semantic segmentation using a U-Net model with a ResNet backbone, additionally DSNet - a new architechture for semantic segmentation.
 The application is built using Streamlit for easy interaction and visualization.

 ## Table of Contents